camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ### Programming model

-The programming model of Camunda 7 and Camunda Cloud is be very similar if you program in Java and use Spring.
+The programming model of Camunda 7 and Camunda Cloud are very similar if you program in Java and use Spring.

 For example, a worker in Camunda Cloud can be implemented like this (using [spring-zeebe](https://github.com/camunda-community-hub/spring-zeebe)):